-FY 2018 & 2019 Appropriations
+FY 2018 - 2022 Appropriations

-Despite the President's request to eliminate the program for two years in a row and the recognition that FY 2017 funding levels were simply too low to allow the program to operate as intended under ESSA, Congress recognized the importance of this block grant and provided \$1.1 billion for Title IV, Part A in FY 2018 and \$1.17 billion in FY 2019.
+Despite the recognition that FY 2017 funding levels were simply too low to allow the program to operate as intended under ESSA, Congress recognized the importance of this block grant and provided \$1.1 billion for Title IV, Part A in FY 2018, \$1.17 billion in FY 2019, \$1.21 billion in FY 2020, \$1.22 billion in FY 2021, and \$1.3 billion in FY 2022.
 At these funding levels, many districts are finally receiving enough funds and have the flexibility to make meaningful investments in the program areas they need most based off of their needs assessment, including health and physical education.
 Additionally, this funding level obviates the need for a competitive option and allows the flexible block grant to operate as Congress intended, as a formula grant that benefits all districts equally.